 Flood Insurance 101: Getting Started Selling Flood Insurance

-Today, the National Flood Insurance Program (NFIP) protects more than 5 million policyholders across more than 22,000 communities from the financial losses flooding can bring.
-To do so, the NFIP is proud to partner with nearly 63 insurance companies to sell policies across the country.
+Today, the National Flood Insurance Program (NFIP) protects more than 5 million policyholders across more than 22,000 communities.
+To do so, the NFIP partners with nearly 60 insurance companies to sell policies across the country.

-Created by Congress in 1968, the NFIP is a federal program that aims to reduce the impact of flooding on individuals and communities across the country.
+Created by Congress in 1968, the NFIP is a federal program that aims to reduce the impact of flooding across the country.
 It does so by providing flood insurance to property owners who live in communities that adopt and enforce floodplain management standards.
-These efforts reduce the costs and consequences of flooding, helping families, business owners, and communities recover faster and more fully after a flood event.

 The NFIP is designed to provide an insurance alternative to disaster assistance to meet the rising costs of repairing flood damage to homes, businesses, and belongings.

 Flooding can happen anywhere, at any time.
-You should encourage your clients to purchase flood insurance to protect their properties from the financial losses that come with flooding.
-Talking to your clients about the important protections flood insurance can offer is a way to build your business while building trust.
+You should encourage your clients to purchase flood insurance to protect their properties from the financial losses that come with flooding, and helps to build trust with your clients.

 A property does not have to be near water to flood.
-More than 20% of all NFIP flood claims come from outside of the high-risk flood areas, known as the Special Flood Hazard Areas (SFHAs).
+Between 2015 and 2019, more than 40% of all NFIP flood claims come from outside of the high-risk flood areas, known as the Special Flood Hazard Areas (SFHAs).